 - 1. Development of a budget calendar with City Council approval - 2.
 Initial community input, including a statistically valid community survey - a.
 Community input may also include other forms such as neighborhood meetings, focus groups, on-line feedback, etc. - 3.
-Review of the Long Range Financial Strategy and the Price of Government for resource context - 4.
-Budget planning retreats administrative and / or council retreats to set the policy guidance for the upcoming budget - 5.
-Council provides input to Mayor regarding overall policy approaches, allocation of resources, areas of emphasis for use in developing the preliminary budget. - 6.
+Review of the Long-Range Financial Strategy and the Price of Government for resource context - Budget planning retreats administrative and-/-or City eCouncil retreats to set the policy guidance for the upcoming budget - City Council provides input to Mayor regarding overall policy approaches, allocation of resources, areas of emphasis for use in developing the preliminary budget- - 6.
 Appointment of Results Teams both staff and community teams - a.
-Results Teams develop preferred strategies to address priority areas - b.
-Capital Investment Strategy and Technology Strategy work product is also reviewed and updated at this time - 7.
-Communication of parameters and instructions to staff for preparation of the budget and capital investment program - 8.
+Results Teams develop preferred strategies to address priority areas - Capital Investment Strategy and Technology Strategy work products is are also reviewed and updated at this time - Communication of parameters and instructions to staff for preparation of the budget and capital investment program - 8.
 Development of budget offers - a.
 Preliminary review of offers - b.
-Final review and stratification of offers the Mayor and Directors Team. - 9.
+Final review and stratification of offers by the Mayor and Directors Team- - 9.
 Mayor and Director's Team review budget programs - a.
 Includes discussions with each team - 10.
 Mayor and Directors finalize Preliminary Budget - 11.
 Preliminary Budget presented to City Council - a.
 Public hearing on Preliminary Budget (RCW 84.55.120) - b.
-Council workshops to review and comment on Preliminary Budget - 12.
-Council accepts Mayors recommendations and commences work on the final biennial budget11 - a.
+City Council workshops to review and comment review and recommend changes and provide changes onto the Preliminary Budget - b-c.
+City Council's questions and suggestions are captured in a working matrix for documentation purposes - City Council accepts Mayors recommendations and commences work on the final biennia budget11 - a.
 Public hearing on final biennial budget - 13.
-Council adopts Biennial Budget - 14.
-Administration implements the Biennial Budget
+City Council adopts Biennial Budget - 13.a.
+All Preliminary Budget and Community and City Council comments regarding the Preliminary Budget are documented in the Budget Adoption packet.